michaelwang1997/hunger-games/deliverables/iteration-03.plan.md

 #### Goals and tasks

 * Front-end goals: Finalize the remaining pages to be included in the product.
 Specifically a "User Profile and Preferences" page.
 Make quality of life changes such as a user being directed to the map after submitting an event.
 Needs to integrate the preferences page with the backend database.
 * Back-end goals: Use the FireBase database to incorporate targeted notifications, i.e allow users to choose which types of food they wish to be notified of.
 A user should be able to declare their interest in an event, and be notified about its status.
 Proximity based notifications, only users within a certain radius will be notifified as they are the most likely to be able to access the free food.
+Allow database to store images uploaded by users when creating events.

 #### Artifacts